minima-global/minidocs/docs/runanode/securefunds.md

 **Immediately after starting your node,** write down your 24 word seed phrase and store it somewhere offline and safe.

-The following functionality is using the Security MiniDapp from the MiniDapp hub.
+The following functionality can be found in the Security MiniDapp.

 ![dappmenu](/img/app/security.png#width10)

-## Seed Phrase
+## Write down your seed phrase

 <!-- **To view your 24 word Seed Phrase (Android)**
 1. From the menu on the Home page, select **Vault**